Qingqing-Yang-177/Qingqing-Yang-177.github.io/index.md

 I question the neural mechanisms of the goal-directed behaviors in human visual system.
 Specifically, I study how our brain turns what we see into memory, and how this process is shaped by task goals and motivation.

 ---
+### Education and research experience:
+- [2023-2024] Assistant research scientist at New York University
+- [2021-2023] M.A. in Psychology from New York University
+- [2017-2021] B.S. in Psychology from Zhejiang University

+---
 ### News
+- **[Aug 2026]** I'll attend CCN 2026 to present a **spotlight poster** about how WM representations transform across different stages.
+There's also a collaborated work on how geometry properties explains model-brain bidirectional predictivity presented as a **spotlight poster and talk**.
 - **[Aug 2025]** Our [paper](https://proceedings.neurips.cc/paper_files/paper/2025/file/534de24424a5056682502acd1fccb005-Paper-Conference.pdf) got accepted at NeurIPS 2025!
   After learning stimulus–reward associations, higher-value stimuli is maintained with greater stability in working memory (WM).
 We showed that instead of minimizing the error, the optimal goal of WM is to maximize reward.
 Big thanks to Hsin's supports!